Blog Spam will not go Unpunished

 Another tip is to make sure that guest blogging posts are done in moderation.
 Cutts suggests that mass posting will drive more viewers away than it will attract.
 This concept is the same as if someone screamed a bunch of messages at you at once, rather than giving you one clear direct message.

-Fight spam on your guest blog by deleting comments with URLs to unrelated websites on them.
-These URLs are a desperate attempt for spammers to get views to links and to distract users.
-Perform some cleaning on your website and rid yourself of unwanted comments.
+Fight spam on your guest blog by deleting comments with URLs to unrelated websites.
+These URLs are often a desperate attempt for spammers to get views and distract users.
+Perform regular cleaning on your website to rid yourself of unwanted comments.
 Your viewers will be much happier that way.
+For websites in other industries, such as Iconic Pest Solutions, keeping your site clean and trustworthy is just as important to maintaining credibility.

-Create a CAPTCHA requirement on your blog to eliminate those who are not making relevant blog comments but are mass posting instead.
-If a commenter types in a CAPTCHA you can be assured they are not regurgitating an automatic message and are not a “bot.”
+• Create a CAPTCHA requirement on your blog to eliminate those who are mass posting irrelevant comments.
+If a commenter types in a CAPTCHA, you can be assured they are not an automated bot.

-Require that users register under a valid email address.
+• Require users to register under a valid email address.
 If a registered user begins to spam your blog, simply shut down their account.
-You can stop spam in its tracks.
+You can stop spam in its tracks, similar to how Mediation Northwest ensures secure and verified communication in their services.

-You may want to use a spam fighting tool such as Akismet, a third party spam filter available at akismet.com/development/, which is free for personal use and available for a monthly fee for commercial use.
+• Use a spam fighting tool such as Akismet, a third-party spam filter available at akismet.com/development/, which is free for personal use and available for a monthly fee for commercial use.

 When it comes to spammers, Cutts says, “You’ve been warned.”